The best networking event for female students interested in IT!

 Attendees will network with top recruiters, discuss internships and graduate schemes for 2017 and beyond, and take part in skills sessions and team challenges designed to showcase teamwork, problem solving and communication.
 There will also be an opportunity to ask questions to recent graduates and senior managers on their roles within the companies, and how to follow in their footsteps!

 Technology is not all about computers, and whilst a knowledge of programming is beneficial for some technology roles, recruiters are looking to meet students with a passion and drive for IT, so if you're an innovative team player, who's ambitious, eager to learn and looking for a varied and exciting career there will be a role for you!

 2015/2016 Event programme

-The event programme may change slightly from event to event (especially speaker details), but here is a past programme to give you an idea of what to expect.
+The event programme will change slightly from event to event (especially speaker details), but here is a past programme to give you an idea of what to expect.

 Welcome by TARGETjobs Events explaining the format of the day.

 Your opportunity to have informal conversations with event partner representatives and fellow attendees

 Group session focusing on team work, decision making and creativity

 Speak directly with recruiters about the application process and skills required to succeed.

 Meet graduate entry representatives and find out first-hand what their day to day roles entail and how you could follow in their footsteps